sylvaincom/C-for-data-science/NN-iris-data/README.md

 # 1) Getting the Iris dataset in the right format

 We loaded the Iris data set on Python and exported in the `txt` format using the Pandas library.
-The labels are in {-1, 0, 1}.
+The labels are transformed from {0, 1, 2} to {1, 0, -1}.
 Then, we opened a basic text editor to change it so that the header of `iris.txt` is:
 ```
 topology: 4 4 1
 in: 5.1 3.5 1.4 0.2